toketsupuurin/ExpandedFurnitureSplit/ExpandedFurnitureRanchPack/Expanded Furniture Pack Readme.txt

 Change History --------------------------------------------[CH]

+Version 3.1
+	* Bathroom set added.
+(Contains 12 new pieces of art, 12 new items total.)
+	* Bathtubs and Shower can act as either stand alone pieces or will properly alcove to all reasonably sized blocks.

 Version 3.0
+	* Contains 19 pieces of art, 23 items, and deprecates the docked coffee table.
 	* Mod was broken up into a base mod and content packs.
 This mod pack was created.